HomeSpotsMt. Seorak

 Frequently Asked Questions

-The first 2km to Gyejoam Grotto is a manageable forest path.
-The 808 steel stairs after that are steep and relentless, but there are rest platforms along the way.
-If you're reasonably fit and take your time, you'll make it.
-Allow 2.5–3h if you're not in a hurry.
+For reasonably active beginners it's realistic.
+The first 2km to Gyejoam Grotto is a manageable forest path; the 800-plus steel stairs after that are steep and relentless, with rest platforms along the way.
+If your fitness is mostly flat-city walking, it will feel harder than the short 3.8km distance suggests.

-Plan for 4–5 hours total (up and back), including rest time at the top.
+Plan 2–3 hours up depending on fitness and crowds, and budget 4–5 hours round trip including rest time at the summit.
 Add extra if you want to explore Sinheungsa Temple on the way.

 Keep Exploring